NMillard/learnings/software-design/designing-software.md

 - The code must be idiomatic.
 Follow the language's modern conventions.
 Conventions change as time goes by and being stuck with "what-was" as opposed to "what-is" is an important consideration.
 Stick by the modern conventions.
 - Only commit code that is analyzed by a static analysis tool such as SonarQube.
 You can easily spin up a local SonarQube container instance and run your code through it.
-- Don't allow code that allows invalid states.
-For instance, having a public default constructor.
+- Don't allow code that affords invalid states.
+For instance, in many cases having a public default constructor.
 - Remove dependencies that are used just to gain access to this one class or constants that you need.
-When adding a dependency, rest assured that others will use it.
+When adding a dependency, rest assured that others will use it too .

 ## Resources